 Based on this understanding, the second part explores the varieties in government policy as a result of diverse political institutions and processes reacting to broader socio-economic developments.
-The first three weeks (Weeks 6 to 8) examine how the governments regulate the three major markets of the economy; i.e., the production markets, the financial markets, and the labor market.
-In addition to the government type and socio-economic trends, some emphasis will be placed on how economic globalization and the adjustments of other major economies to it shape government regulation.
+The first three weeks (Weeks 6 to 8) examine how governments regulate the three major markets of the economy: production, finance, and labor.
+In addition to examination of government type and socio-economic trends, some emphasis will be placed on how economic globalization and the adjustments of other major economies to it shape government regulation.
 Week 9 looks into the distributive function of the government, particularly distribution to those who have exited the labor market.
-Students are expected to find the large differences among governments in the way they perform this social welfare function as well as the reasons for the difference.
-Based on the increasing demand for government spending in social welfare, the final week of Part II explain how governments reconcile such demands with their efforts to control business cycles.
+Students will examine the large differences among governments in the way they perform this social welfare function as well as the reasons for the difference.
+Based on the increasing demand for government spending on social welfare, the final week of Part II explains how governments reconcile such demands with their efforts to control business cycles.

-The last part (Weeks 11 to 13) briefly examines how the interaction of governments shape international economic and security policy.
-The basic interest here is how governments managing the domestic economy are also interested in maintaining and promoting an open global economy and why the deepening of economic interdependence does not necessar reduce political tension and military rivalry.
+The last part (Weeks 11 to 13) briefly examines how the interaction of governments shapes international economic and security policy.
+The basic interest here is how governments managing the domestic economy are also interested in maintaining and promoting an open global economy and why the deepening of economic interdependence does not necessarily reduce political tension and military rivalry.
 The last part also serves as an introduction to the fields of international politics/political economy.

-1 Introduction: Japan among Democratic Market Economies (Noble and Hiwatari)
+Week 1: Introduction: Japan among Democratic Market Economies (Noble and Hiwatari)

 I. Democracy: Institutions and Actors

-2. Electoral Systems and Party Systems (Hiwatari)Week 3: Democratic Party Competition (Hiwatari) Week 4: Legislative Organization and Lawmaking (Hiwatari)
+Week 2: Electoral Systems and Party Systems (Hiwatari)

+Readings

+Lijhart, Chapters 2-5 and 8.

+Rosenbluth and Thies, Chapter 4.

+Steven R. Reed and Key Shimizu.
+“Avoiding a Two-Party System: The Liberal Democratic Party versus Duverger’s Law,” in Reed et al. eds., Chapter 2

+Key Words: Majoritarian vs. Proportional Representation; Majoritarian vs. Coalition Governments; Westminster Model vs. Consensus Model of Democracies; Japan’s Electoral Reform of 1994.

+Week 3: Party Systems and Party Competition (Hiwatari)

+Readings

+McDonald and Budge, Part I.

+Rosenbluth and Thies, Chapter 4.

+Krauss and Pekkanen, Chapters 2, 4, and 8.

+Jun Saito.
+“Pork Barrel Politics and Partisan Realignment in Japan” in Reed et al. eds., Chapter 4.

+Key Words: Ideological (Spatial) Competition; Median Voter Theorem; Political Cleavages; Electoral Competition; Pork Barrel Politics and the Personal Vote; Campaign Organizations; The “Old” and “New” Party Systems; Japan’s Postwar Liberal Democratic Party Dominance.

+Week 4: Party Competition and Legislative lawmaking (Hiwatari)

+Readings

+Lijhart, Chapters 2-5 and 8.

+McDonald and Budge, Part II.

+Rosenbluth and Thies, Chapter 6.

+Krauss and Pekkanen, Chapters 3, 6, and 9.

+Ko Maeda.
+“Has the Electoral-System Reform Made Japanese Elections Party-Centered?” in Reed et al. eds., Chapter 3.

+Key Words: Issue Ownership and Electoral Mandates; Economic (Retrospective) Voting vs. Issue Voting; Ideology and Policy Coalitions; Party Discipline/Government in the Legislature; Agenda Setting and Legislative Procedures; Japan’s Government Change of 2009.

 Week 5: The Legislature and Executive Office (Noble)

-u
+Readings

+Lijphart: 79-129; 187-203

+Cargill and Sakamoto: 46-54; 148-171; 288-294

+Key words: minimum winning coalition vs. oversized coalitions; debates on prime ministerial power; parliamentary vs. presidential systems; semi-presidential systems; bureaucratic dominance; unicameral vs. bicameral; amakudari (descent from heaven); zoku (policy tribe) politicians; iron triangles; platform (manifesto) politics; administrative reform; Council on Economic and Fiscal Policy (CEFP); Prime Minister Koizumi Jun’ichirō

 -Take Home Midterm Exam-